aartikis/RTEC/README.md

 # RTEC
 RTEC: Run-Time Event Calculus.

-RTEC is an extension of the [Event Calculus](https://en.wikipedia.org/wiki/Event_calculus) that supports highly-scalable stream processing.
-It is written in Prolog and has been tested under [YAP 6.2](http://www.dcc.fc.up.pt/~vsc/Yap/).
+RTEC is an extension of the [Event Calculus](https://en.wikipedia.org/wiki/Event_calculus) that supports highly-scalable stream reasoning.
+It is written in Prolog and has been tested under [YAP 6.2](https://en.wikipedia.org/wiki/YAP_(Prolog)).

 # License